dsc-courses/dsc10-2021-fa/syllabus.md

 ### Campuswire

 We'll be using Campuswire as our course message and discussion board.
 Please make a post on Campuswire if you have any questions about course content or logistics, or if you need to get in touch with the staff.
-If you didn't already get an invitation to our Campuswire course, you can sign up here.
+If you didn't already get an invitation to our Campuswire course, [sign up here](https://campuswire.com/p/G9636FFCF).
 Make sure to join the chatroom for your assigned team as well as the #autograder chatroom.

 ### Gradescope